-Independent Examination: A procedure involving means such as discussions and informal hearings, resided over by an Inspector or a Panel of Inspectors appointed by the Secretary of State, to test the 'soundness' of the policies and proposals in the local planning authority's Development Plan Documents.
+Development Plan Documents (DPDs); are planning policy documents which make up the Local Plan.
+They help to guide development within a local planning authority area by setting out the detailed planning policies informal hearings, presided over by an Inspector or a Panel of Inspectors appointed by the Secretary of State, to test the 'soundness' of the policies and proposals in the local planning authority's Development Plan Documents.
 Those who have made representations will have the right to be heard at this.